ewaldhorn/c_with_zig/README.md

 This is a simple C template I use for new projects.
 It assumes [Zig](https://ziglang.org/) and [Task](https://taskfile.dev/) are installed.

-Zig is used as the compiler / runner of the C code while Task is used instead of Make.
+Zig is used as the compiler / runner of the C code while Task is used instead of the traditional Make file.
 Why?
 Because I like Task, that's why!

 ## Zig